-LiveTraffic is able to read CSL package also from other locations.
+LiveTraffic is able to read CSL packages also from other locations.
 If you have CSL packages somewhere else you can point LiveTraffic to them.
 This certainly also goes for the above recommendations: If they are on your disk already somewhere then just let LiveTraffic know.

 See Settings / CSL for the configuration options.

 None of the following settings hinder LiveTraffic to display traffic.
 But they may affect the user experience:

 If interested in TCAS: Configure number of other aircrafts (documentation: X-Plane 11, X-Plane 10).
 These additional aircrafts will represent those aircrafts shown on a TCAS display or on some maps (like X-Plane‘s internal map or Little Navmap and others).
 LiveTraffic can draw many more aircrafts into the sky.
 But - depending on their implementation - some TCAS displays or maps display at most as many blibs as there are additional multiplayer planes.
 There is - independent of implementation - a global limit of 19 AI aircrafts.
 The closest planes out of the many in the sky will be mapped to the multiplayer planes and will appear on a TCAS display.

 For TCAS display the type of aircraft doesn't matter.
 In XP11, to reduce startup delay, you may want to set all AI planes to the same aircraft type like B738.
 Then X-Plane only needs to load one